 In the bowl of your stand mixer, add your yeast, salt and warm water, and mix those together for a few seconds.

-Then add your flour and slowly mix until it starts to pull together.
+Then add your flour and slowly mix until everything starts to pull together.

 Once your dough has pulled together into a ball, dump it into your bread bucket.